pradeepbharti/pradeepbharti/README.md

 - 👋 Hi, I’m @pradeepbharti
-- 👀 I’m interested in Java,C# Developer
+- 👀 My Interest in Java,C#,.Net Language.
-- 🌱 I have done the MSc. in Information Technology from Mumbai University
+- 🌱 I have done the MsSc. in Information Technology from Mumbai University
 - 📫 On github we will get my information to reach me out.

 <!---